Jla3apyc/TB335FC-Toolkit/TB336FU-bloatware-uninstaller.md

 ---

 > ⚠️ **DISCLAIMER: USE AT YOUR OWN RISK!**
 > This tool removes system apps using `pm uninstall --user 0`.
 The apps are removed **only for the current user** and can be restored via ADB.
-However, removing certain packages may affect system stability or OTA updates. **Always review the list of packages before running.**
+However, removing certain packages may affect system stability or OTA updates. **Always review the list of packages before running the script.**

 ---